raghuram-gs/web-authentication-authorization/README.md

 Later different organizations started to added a layer above OAuth2.0 with their own custom implementation for Authenticaion.

-**OpenId Connect** was born as a result to fill the gap that OAuth2.0 had
+**OpenId Connect** was born as a result to fill the gap that OAuth2.0 had which standardizes Authentication

 # Open Id Connect

+OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
+It allows Clients to verify the identity of the End-User based on the authentication